HSarfaraz/Interview-Preparation/HR-Questions/README.md

 “At my previous company, I had a positive influence on one of my teammates.
 They were rela- tively new in the company but past their training period.
 I noticed my teammate struggled to communicate their ideas during team collaboration, and I eventually found out my teammate was extremely shy.
 However, their performance and work quality were exceptional, so I made it a point to help my colleague develop their communication skills and overcome their shyness.
 This helped them contribute more during team meetings and communicate more clearly when giving ideas or suggesting new strategies.”

+## If you notice a teammate is having a bad day, how would you approach them?

 ### Keep in mind:
 This question can give employers insight into how you connect with others, recognize others' emotions and offer your support.
 Use an example from your experience that shows how your in- terpersonal skills helped you support others when solving problems, overcoming challenges or finding solutions that create positive outcomes.

 #### Answer:
 "I'm always trying to find the positive in challenging situations.
 I once had a teammate who re- ceived feedback that she needed improvement in several areas of her work performance.
 I no- ticed she was having a bad day, so I approached her and simply asked what was bothering her.
 She discussed her feedback with me, and I helped her implement different approaches to increas- ing her productivity.
 This helped her have a more positive outlook on her professional develop- ment, which brightened her mood and helped her stay engaged with her work."

+## How do you form new relationships with colleagues?

 ### Keep in mind:
 Your answer to this question can show the interviewer how effectively you approach new team- mates, build rapport and communicate your enthusiasm to contribute to your team.
 Show the interviewer how you can contribute to their team or department by describing the actions you take when meeting, communicating and developing rapport with new teammates.

 #### Answer:
 "When I first started my career as a web developer, I introduced myself to all my team members.
 I took the opportunity during team collaborations to get to know everyone and their contributions to the UI team.
 I like to make sure my teammates get to know me and feel comfortable asking questions or offering input as I learn a new role or skill."

+## Have you ever had to deliver difficult feedback?

 ### Keep in mind:
 The interviewer may ask this question as a way to understand how you approach communicating with others when discussing setbacks, challenges or problems in the workplace.
 Use your answer to demonstrate how you consider others' feelings, formulate your input and communicate sensi- tive topics.